ros-wg-delib/rl_deliberation/slides/main.md

 __Challenge__: Evaluate your policy on the `GreenhouseRandom` environment!

-# Deploying a Trained Policy as a ROS Node
+## Application: Deploying a Trained Policy as a ROS Node

 1. Start an environment of your choice.